Coronavirus Updates for Future Students

 Telling us your location makes it easier for us to provide accurate admission requirements.

-You may join this program internationally renowned for its courses in argumentation theory and political thought.
+You may join this program internationally renowned for its courses in argumentation theory and political thought and argumentation theory.
 Philosophy gives you a broad vision of the world and the ability to make intelligent decisions, laying the foundation for a variety of careers.
 You can study philosophy exclusively, or combine it with another discipline.
 Classes are small and full of opportunities to discuss today’s most pressing topics such as artificial intelligence, feminism, the environment and politics.

 Sample Courses: Introduction to Western Philosophy, Introduction to Ethics, Reasoning Skills, Informal Logic: Fallacy, Philosophy and Human Nature

 Specialization Options: Social and Political Thought, Argumentation and Logic

 Career Tracks: Civil service worker, journalist, politician, communications official, policy analyst, lawyer

 Course Requirements: ENG4U required.

 * Average over six Grade 12 academic courses.